allegroai/clearml-docs/docs/guides/advanced/execute_remotely.md

 ## Artifacts

-Models created by the experiment appear in the experiment’s **ARTIFACTS** tab.
+Models created by the experiment appear in the experiment's **ARTIFACTS** tab.
 ClearML automatically logs and tracks models and any snapshots created using PyTorch.

 ![Experiment artifacts](../../img/examples_remote_execution_artifacts.png)